6 September 2020

-- Is it impossible to organise (e.g. by space solutions, periodising working time and remote work) conditions at the workplace where safety distances of 12 metres can be maintained during work?
+- Is it impossible to organise (e.g. by space solutions, periodising working time and remote work) conditions at the workplace where safety distances of more than 2 metres can be maintained during work?

-- Do employees meet other people in situations where a safety distance (1–2 m) cannot be maintained and the meeting lasts for over 15 min?
+- Do employees meet other people in situations where a safety distance (more than 2 m) cannot be maintained?

 - Can employees come to work with the flu or before the test results of an employee with flu-like symptoms is known?